IFRCGo/go-api/README.md

      $ docker-compose run --rm --service-ports -e DEBUG_INTERNAL_IP=172.18.0.1 serve

-and you should see the toolbar just working.
+and you should see the toolbar working.

 ### Install new dependencies